Slate Roof Tiles Cost

 Location of Property

 Where you live is another relevant cost-affecting factor.
-On the one hand, it’s generally more expensive to hire a roofer in the southeast of England than it is in northern England.
-Labour prices tend to also be below average in Scotland and Northern Ireland.
+It’s generally more expensive to hire a roofer in the southeast of England than it is in northern England.
+Labour prices tend to be below average in Scotland and Northern Ireland.

 What's Involved in Building a Slate Roof?

-Building a slate roof can be a complex process.
-The methods may vary depending on the specifics of the installation.
-Throughout the process, the manufacturer’s instructions should be followed unless done by a professional who knows the ins and outs of the process.
+Building a slate roof can be a complex process, and the methods may vary depending on the specifics of the installation.
+Here's what you can expect:

 1. Preparation